galdor/erl-jsv/doc/handbook.md

 Definitions are represented as one of the following values:
 - `Type`: a type assertion without any constraint.
 - `{Type, Constraints}`: a type assertion with a set of constraints.
+- `{definition, DefinitionName}`: a reference to a definition in the current catalog.
 - `{definition, CatalogName, DefinitionName}`: a reference to a definition from a catalog.